 511 E. 36th Street,

-1 person favorited this theater
+2 people favorited this theater

-The Astor Theater was built in 1945 in an area of north Charlotte that had three textile mills.
-The Astor Theater opened in March 194 and, along with shops, churches, a branch of the YMCA, served the mill communit.
-It was operated as an African-American theater.
-In the 1960’s the area was in extreme decline, and the Astor Theater showed X-rated movies, becoming the Astor Art Theater.
+The Astor Theatre was built in 1945 in an area of north Charlotte that had three textile mills.
+The Astor Theatre opened on March 1, 1948 with Gary Cooper in “The Plainsman”.
+It was operated as an African-American theatre.
+In the 1960’s the area was in extreme decline, and the Astor Theatre showed X-rated movies, becoming the Astor Art Theatre on May 1, 1964 with “Her Bikini Never Got Wet” & “Adam and Six Eves”.
 A topless bar was next door and prostitutes often worked the street.
-The theater closed and a church took over the building, then it closed.
+The theatre closed and a church took over the building, then it closed.

 The area, known as the ‘arts district’ or NoDa (for it’s location on North Davidson Avenue) has undergone an amazing transformation, with restaurants, gallaries, condos, and restored mill houses serving as residences and shops.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 The Neighborhood Theatre is now a wonderful funky shade of purple with cream colored ceramic tile around the lower level.
 A new exterior ticket booth has been build.
 I remember how seedy this neighborhood, and particularly the Astor Theater (now the Neighborhood Theatre), was in the 1960s.
 I was recently told that a brothel operated upstairs.
 The newspaper adds for the Astor during the 1960s called it “The Carolina’s Most Unusual Theater”.
 The Astor and the Fox Drive-In were the two X-rated theaters I remember advertising in the newspaper.
 Of all the wonderful movie theaters that Charlotte has lost, how ironic that it’s most notorious and seedy movie house is resurrected at a great performance space.